k98kurz/sqloquent/readme.md

 results = sqb.get()
 ```

-These base classes have been coupled to sqlite3 via the `SqliteQueryBuilder` and
+These base classes have a default binding to sqlite3 via the `SqliteContext`
-`SqliteModel` classes, but they can be coupled to any SQL database client.
-See
+class, but they can be coupled to any SQL database client.
+See the "Usage"
-the "Usage" section below for detailed instructions for the latter.
+section below for detailed instructions for the latter.

 Additionally, three classes, `DeletedModel`, `HashedModel`, and `Attachment`
 have been supplied to allow easy implementation of a system that includes a